by E.G.

 In your case, there are a couple of things to consider if you're thinking of just letting the bank foreclose:

-If you just walk away and let PNC (your 1st mortage) foreclose on your home, assuming that it is your primary residence, you will have no further obligation moving forward with PNC.
-California law states that your 1st mortgage lender is not allowed to file a deficiency judgment if they exercised the "power of sale" clause in your contract, and foreclosed on your home through a trustee sale.
-HOWEVER, in your case, you have a 2nd mortgage with Chase, which will be extinguished or wiped out in the event of a foreclosure from PNC.
+have a 2nd mortgage with Chase, which will be extinguished or wiped out in the event of a foreclosure from PNC.
 If your Chase 2nd mortgage loan was obtained during the original purchase of your property -- known as a purchase money loan, you may have escaped a potential deficiency judgment, BUT if it was obtained through a refinance, Chase has the right to file a deficiency judgment against you if their loan is wiped out.
 Lenders used to rarely file deficiency judgments, but in today's financial crisis, they have become quite a bit more aggressive and are more likely to do so in order to recoup their investment.